manonthemon/cs50-progress/pset2/readability/README.md

 -   **CS50 Library:** I used the CS50 library's `get_string()` function for safe user input.
 -   **Mathematical Calculations:** The program applies a specific formula to calculate the reading grade level.
 -   **Rounding:** The program uses the `round()` function to round the calculated index to the nearest integer.

-## Dependencies

--   **CS50 Library:** This program requires the CS50 library for the `get_string()` function.
-To compile this program, you will need to have the CS50 library installed and linked with your code.

-    * If you are using the CS50 Codespace environment, the CS50 library is already included.
-    * If you are compiling locally, you will need to download and install the CS50 library.

-        * Download the latest release of the CS50 library from the [CS50 Library GitHub repository](https://github.com/cs50/libcs50/releases).
-        * Extract the downloaded archive.
-        * Compile and link the `cs50.c` file with your `readability.c` file during compilation.

-    * Example compilation command: `gcc readability.c cs50.c -o readability`
 ```